compare

 Waystar competes at enterprise scale with athenahealth, Epic Resolute, and other large RCM platforms.
 For independent billing companies, the more relevant comparisons are mid-market PM and billing-company-first platforms.

-- Medi vs Tebra — most common comparison for independent billing companies; very different scale than Waystar.
+- Medi vs Tebra — the most common comparison for independent billing companies; very different scale than Waystar.

 - Medi vs AdvancedMD — per-provider PM that moved its clearinghouse to Waystar in 2025.